 Jewish Renaissance Foundation Family Assistance Center.

 JRF also operates several housing assistance related programs to assist eligible Middlesex County residents who are having difficulty making mortgage, rent or utility payments.
+Many of these rely on government aid.
 More information is below.

 Once per year rental assistance may be able to provide financial assistance to those in need or facing eviction.
 To be eligible for this, applicants must show a copy of their lease agreement and meet other conditions.
 The program requires a notarized letter from the landlord, stating monthly rental amount, the duration of tenancy, and how much back rent is due.